 The community health priorities presented are based on an analysis of demographic, environmental, statistical, and behavioral public health data.
-We prioritize the conditions as below:
+We prioritize the conditions as listed below.

-Leading Causes of Disease-Related Death Access to Care Priorities
+Leading Causes of Disease-Related Death

-- Heart Disease
+- Heart disease

 - Cancer

-- Mental Wellbeing/Behavioral Health
+- Mental well-being/behavioral health

-- Alzheimer's Disease
+- Alzheimer's disease

-Initiatives/Vision/Implementation Strategies
+Initiatives/Vision/ Implementation Strategies

 Mount Sinai is committed to receiving input to better assess community health needs.
-In an effort to align our services with community needs, Members of the Mount Sinai team either participate in or are board members of various city committees, such as the City of Miami Beach, Senior Affairs Committee.
+In an effort to align our services with community needs, members of the Mount Sinai team either participate in or are board members of various city committees, such as the City of Miami Beach, Senior Affairs Committee.

-Feedback from these committees, communications with key community leaders and awareness of community as well as national healthcare trends play a strong role in formulating Mount Sinai's vision.
+Feedback from these committees, communications with key community leaders, and awareness of community as well as national health care trends play a strong role in formulating Mount Sinai's vision.

-Public Access and Community Comment on this Health Needs Assessment

-This report will be widely available on www.msmc.com.
-Public comment can be addressed to the Mount Sinai Medical Center, 4300 Alton Road, Miami Beach, Florida 33140.
+Public Access and Community Comment on This Health Needs Assessment This report will be widely available on msmc.com.
+Public comment can be addressed to Mount Sinai Medical Center, 4300 Alton Road, Miami Beach, FL 33140.

-I. Methodology
+Methodology